litterbox-sf-fall/notes/week_05_ruby_intro/day_02_classes_rspec/family_tree_lab/readme.md

 1. Start working on the Grandparent class tests and try to get them to pass one by one.
 To do this you will need to research how to test if something is an instance of a class.
 2. The Grandparent should have a class variable called grandchildren that should start at 0 as well as a class variable called family which should be an empty array.
 3. The Grandparent class should have class methods to get the number of grandchildren and the family array.
-4. The Grandparent class should also have a method to add an instance of a Grandparent to the family array
+4. The Grandparent class should also have a method to add an instance of the created class to the family array when initialized
 5. Finally, the Grandparent class should have a class method called showFamily which loops over the family array and displays each family member as a hash with the following keys (relation, name age).
 The relation will be whatever Class you have added (either Grandparent, Parent or Child.
 To do this, you will have to look up how to see what Class something is.